Inca Mummies: Secrets of a Lost World: Guillermo Cock

 Guillermo Cock has been excavating in Peru since 1983.
-He attended Catholic University in Peru and the University of California where he completed his masters in archaeology.
+He attended Catholic University in Peru and the University of California where he completed his master's in archaeology.
 He is an expert on Andean cultures and has contributed publications, books, articles, and papers on their history.
 He has led archaeological expeditions to Pacatnam and Dos Cabezas in the Jequetepeque Valley and at Chira-Villa, Garagay and Puruchuco in the Rimac Valley.